showlabor/BinauralPanner/README.md

-BinauralPanner
-An simple audio plugin for binaural panning
-This plugin uses the IRCAM 1031 HRIR
+BinauralPanner is a simple audio plugin for binaural panning.
+This plugin uses the IRCAM 1031 HRIR.

 //========================================================================================